josephlett/codecademy_py3/README.md

 python projects
 Getting Ready for Physics Class

-You are a physics teacher preparing for the upcoming semester.
-You want to provide your students with some functions that will help them calculate some fundamental physical properties.
+Some functions that will help them calculate some fundamental physical properties temperature in Fahrenheit, and converts it to c_temp, that temperature in Celsius.
+Also calculates force and bomb intensity